Your Care Team

 This group of staff will prepare you for your appointment, coordinate your preventive screenings and give vaccinations.

 Desk, Appointment, eHealth and Secretarial Staff

-These team members help you schedule appointments and tests either via telephone or during your face-to-face visit, route your Patient Online Services message to the individual who can best respond to your request, assist your provider with completing forms, and other administrative issues.
+These team members help you schedule appointments and tests either via telephone or during your face-to-face visit, route your Patient Portal message to the individual who can best respond to your request, assist your provider with completing forms, and other administrative issues.

 What specialty programs are associated with care teams?

 Patients who regularly take a blood-thinning medication like warfarin have a variety of options for managing long-term care and testing their INR levels, or the time it takes for their blood to clot.
 In addition to lab testing, home INR testing is a convenient and accurate method of INR monitoring that allows individuals to test on their own schedule from the comfort of home.
 Patients interested in this program are encouraged to ask their clinicians for more information.